DevExpress/devextreme-documentation/concepts/05 Widgets/PieChart/10 Series/55 Group Smaller Points.md

     ---

 The group for small points is called *"others"* by default.
-You can change this using the **smallValuesGrouping**.[groupName](/api-reference/20%20Data%20Visualization%20Widgets/dxPieChart/5%20Series%20Types/CommonPieChartSeries/smallValuesGrouping/groupName.md '/Documentation/ApiReference/Data_Visualization_Widgets/dxPieChart/Configuration/series/smallValuesGrouping/#groupName') option.
+You can change this using the **smallValuesGrouping**.[groupName](/api-reference/20%20Data%20Visualization%20Widgets/dxPieChart/5%20Series%20Types/CommonPieChartSeries/smallValuesGrouping/groupName.md '/Documentation/ApiReference/Data_Visualization_Widgets/dxPieChart/Configuration/series/smallValuesGrouping/#groupName') property.

 ---